-Celeste has the opportunity to work on many exciting custom projects and commissions for clients based on their specific briefs and measurements.
-From beautiful fine art pieces for your home to oversized and grand installations for commercial and residential spaces, Celeste is always excited by the challenge of a new project.
+Celeste has the opportunity to work on many exciting custom projects and unique commissions.
+From beautiful fine art pieces to oversized and grand installations for gallery, commercial and residential spaces, Celeste is always excited by the challenge of a new project.

 Please contact us to discuss your custom artwork.

 In 2018 Celeste Wrona collaborated with Video Artist and Animator Ben Draisma to create a 360 degree immersive video artwork.
 Within this work the viewer was taken on a journey through Celeste's works like never before.
 Completed surrounded, encompassed in an awe inspiring sensory experience that removed them from place and time and took them into a world of eternal colour, light and form.
 The viewer is both captivated with wonder whilst simultaneously becoming aware and humbled by their small place in this infinite universe.

 Foyer Multi Panel Installation

 Celeste was invited to create a unique and vibrant art piece for the foyer of a Surry Hills commercial building.
 Celeste worked closely with the building’s strata management and interior designer to ensure the artwork worked perfectly with their brief and space.
 This original artwork was created on multi layered frameless acrylic panels of various dimensions jutting in and out of the walls surface, creating a sense of depth and interest to viewers both as they pass the building and enter the foyer.